asakinory/asakinory/README.md

-- 👋 Hi, I’m @asakinory
+- 👋 Hi, I’m @asakinory, UX Professional and a general maker of things
-- 👀 I’m interested in User Experience design and research tools, especially ones that combine Data Science analysis methods.
-- 💞️ I’m looking to collaborate on projects that has to do with developing tools for UX research written in JavaScript and/or Python.
 - 📫 Reach me at asakinory@gmail.com

 <!---